-He remembers his first piece was a feature for Etcetera, the student magazine published in concert with Top O’ the World, on Winston Churchill’s life after his passing in Jan.
-1965.
+He remembers his first piece, a feature story for Etcetera — the student magazine published in concert with Top O’ the World — recapping Winston Churchill’s life after his passing in January 1965.

 “It was a pretty nice job until my bike got stolen, then my roommate wrote a searing editorial about the poor business manager and how his bike’s been stolen,” recounts Cunningham.

-For his part, Cunningham wrote a number of features on the research going on at Rocky Mountain Biological Laboratory (RMBL), the research laboratory in Gothic, Colorado in the mountains beyond Crested Butte that maintains an ongoing partnership with Western.
+For his part, Cunningham wrote a number of features on the research going on at Rocky Mountain Biological Laboratory (RMBL), the research laboratory in Gothic, Colorado up in the mountains beyond Crested Butte that maintains an ongoing partnership with Western.

 Navigating campus politics

 In hindsight, Cunningham recognizes the inherent folly of selecting a position like editor by a vote.
-“What happened was the people who chose me as editor were not the same people who were there the next year,” he says.
+“What happened was the people who chose me as editor were not the same people who were there the next year,” he explains.

-Back then, the Quigley Club and the Luftseben Club, a pair of social, political, and community service clubs on campus, were competing for influence and status at Western.
+Back then, the Quigley Club and the Luftseben Club, a pair of social, political, and community service clubs on campus, were constantly battling for influence and status at Western.

-He recalls asking a member about the Luftseben Club.
-The member replied, “our job is to party with the elite of Western State College.
-That’s a direct quote … I would say better than half the kids who belonged to that club were from back east … they were party people,” notes Cunningham.
+He recalls asking a member what the deal was with the Luftseben Club.
+The member replied, “’Our job is to party with the elite of Western State College,'” relays Cunningham.
+“That’s a direct quote … I would say better than half the kids who belonged to that club were from back east … they were party people.”

-Because every club, fraternity, and organization at Western was granted one vote within the ASB, there was a tendency to do some vote “stuffing” by formulating new sanctioned campus organizations, each of which received one vote.
+Because every club, fraternity, and organization at Western was granted one vote within the ASB, there was a tendency to practice vote “stuffing” by formulating new sanctioned campus organizations, each of which received one vote.

 The Vietnam War comes to Western

 “I wanted to have as many letters as possible, I announced that.
 Of course, the antiwar people were much noisier than the pro-war people.
 I had quite a few antiwar articles … and a poem about the war, and it appeared that I was not very objective about it,” says Cunningham of the editorial disparity.

 Cunningham remembers that Prof. Trần Văn Dĩnh, a Vietnam native and scholar who had held posts in Vietnam’s diplomatic corps in Asia and in America, came to Gunnison to speak in opposition to the ongoing war.
-The professor and peace activist was greeted with anti-Asian discrimination while at a local gas station.
+Sadly, the professor and peace activist was greeted with anti-Asian discrimination while at a local gas station.

-Despite the outburst of editorials in Top O’ the World, Cunningham says that antiwar sentiment at Western was rather muted compared to many other American universities for a variety of demographic and geographic reasons.
+Despite the outburst of editorials in Top o’ the World, Cunningham says that antiwar sentiment at Western was rather muted compared to many other American universities for a variety of demographic and geographic reasons.

 Gunnison’s place in the world

 After Cunningham was fired in the spring of 1968, his successor at the newspaper was arrested (and later convicted) for breaking and entering into the Western Motel.

 The outside world comes to Gunnison

-Even reaching Gunnison was much harder in those days, says Cunningham, who notes that the planes that made the trip from the Front Range were referred to by the cheeky moniker “vomit comets”.
+Even reaching Gunnison was much harder in those days, says Cunningham, who notes that the planes that made the trip from the Front Range were referred to as “vomit comets”.

-His passion for writing has continued long after his Western days, and he maintained his own website entitled “The Lost City of Colorado Springs” where he wrote historical features, including on Colorado Springs’ local minor league baseball team, the Sky Sox, which has since been moved to Amarillo, Texas.
+His passion for writing has continued long after his Western days, and he maintained his own website entitled “The Lost City of Colorado Springs” where he wrote historical features, including on Colorado Springs’ local minor league baseball team, the Sky Sox, which has since been relocated to Amarillo, Texas.

-“I felt like Colorado Springs has been growing so fast that we’ve lost where we’ve come from … I don’t think there’s much heart to the city right now, and it’s nobody’s fault,” says Cunningham.
+“I felt like Colorado Springs has been growing so fast that we’ve lost where we’ve come from … I don’t think there’s much heart to the city right now, and it’s nobody’s fault,” explains Cunningham.